jplps/dot-files/README.md

 		\*This opens the cron file and you will have to insert the following rule to cron knows what script to execute on reboot:
 		@reboot /home/admin/.jobs/reboot.sh
 	$ update-rc.d cron defaults

+## Emacs
+### .emacs

+This file is an initialization script written in lisp for emacs configurations and packages.
+This should be in home dir, and emacs will find it and run before initializes.

+It contains the setup for dealing with developments in clojure (with cider), org files, plantuml and other interesting things.

+See the manual and other stuff at https://www.gnu.org/software/emacs/ for more details.